+Students are provided with individual examination information on CEDAR in advance of the relevant exam season.
 If a student has more than one external examination timetabled at the same time, the examinations team will arrange for them to be taken at an alternative time on the same day and advise the student of the new exam start times.
-This is likely to mean a student has to remain supervised and in isolation during the day and will be advised to bring food and drink for lunch periods spent under supervision.
+This is likely to mean a student has to remain in supervised isolation during the day and will be advised to bring food and drink for lunch periods spent under supervision.
 Students will be individually notified if they are affected.
 Students can revise between exams in isolation periods but this must be from hard copy notes.